nkhakwan/Portfolio/README.md

 * #### Row and Column Grids were also used.
 # This is not an Open source code and there are restriciton on copying my photographs from it.
 # Submitted:March 20, 2020  Updated README only: March 29, 2020
-[Click here](https://nkhakwan.github.io/Portfolio/) to check out the page on gh-pages.